Who Are China's Big Tech Companies & What Do They Do?

 While Silicon Valley has dominated the world of Big Tech over the last decade, the viral growth of the Chinese technology sector sparks exciting international career opportunities.

-Whether it’s landing a place on the Tencent MBA Graduates Programme or developing the next big thing at Bytedance’s London offices , the Chinese market offers a world of new horizons to kickstart a prosperous career in Big Tech.
+Whether it's exploring graduate and experienced roles at Tencent, developing the next big thing through Bytedance's EMEA early careers programme, or building a career at the cutting edge of AI and telecoms with Huawei, the Chinese market offers a world of new horizons to kickstart a prosperous career in Big Tech.